What is Foodborne Illness?

 - Separate raw meat, poultry, and seafood from other food in the grocery cart.

 - Store raw meat, poultry, and seafood on the bottom shelf of the refrigerator, so juices don’t drip onto other foods.

 - If possible, use one cutting board for raw meat products and another for salads and other foods that are ready to be eaten.

 Cook: Cook to proper temperatures.
-Foods are properly cooked when they are heated for a long enough time and at a high enough temperature to kill the harmful bacteria that causes foodborne illness.
+Foods are properly cooked when heated for a long enough time and at a high enough temperature to kill the harmful bacteria that cause foodborne illness.

 - Use a food thermometer, which measures the internal temperature of cooked meat and poultry, to make sure that the meat is cooked all the way through.